rails/rails/guides/source/action_text_overview.md

 What is Action Text?
 --------------------

-Action Text facilitates the handling and display of Rich Text Content.
-Rich Text content is text that includes formatting elements such as bold, italics, colors, and hyperlinks, providing a visually enhanced and structured presentation beyond plain text.
+Action Text facilitates the handling and display of rich text content.
+Rich text content is text that includes formatting elements such as bold, italics, colors, and hyperlinks, providing a visually enhanced and structured presentation beyond plain text.
 It allows us to create rich text content, store it in a table, then attach it to any of our models.

 **The Trix Editor**